 - Do not run or travel fast on trails as this activates the prey instinct of predators, resulting in human/predator conflicts, with predators being put down.

 - Use social media cautiously: Avoid including specific locations or names of destinations in your personal social media posts.

 For years, climbers have been throwing feces in a crevasse on Mount Denali.
 A deep hole in the remote Alaskan wilderness—what could go wrong?
 Of course, if you are the next climber visiting the area, it’s not remote to you.
 So what happens to all this waste, which has been preserved by the cold, and tucked away in this crevasse?
 We are about to find out because with the climate crisis, the glaciers are melting and this mountain of human excrement—an estimated 66 tons of excrement—is expected to be released across the landscape.

 Michael Loso, a National Park Service glaciologist says, “It will be biologically active, so the E. coli that was in the waste when it was buried will be alive and well.
 We expect it to still smell bad and look bad.”
 (Read this article for a glimpse of the future of hiking: USA Today)

-On some routes you can expect a ranger to hand you a blue bag when you are issued a permit.
+On some routes, you can expect a ranger to hand you a blue bag when you are issued a permit.
 If you want a better experience, bring your own WAG bag.
-Some popular ones (see photo above) contain a large main bag with odor-reducing powder that turn liquids to solids.
+Some popular ones (see photo above) contain a large main bag with odor-reducing powder that turns liquids into solids.
 They also include another bag to seal in the main bag.
 The toilet paper included is a bit skimpy, so bring some extra.